dgtlctzn/API-title-generation/README.md

 Param | Required | Description
 ------|----------|------------
 no | false | number of titles generated.
-An empty param will return one title type | true | type of generated title: `song`, `book`, or `startup`.
+An empty param will return one title.
+A max of 15 titles can be queried at a time. type | true | type of generated title: `song`, `book`, or `startup`.

 The format for the returned JSON response is as follows:

 ```
 {
-    "error": Boolean
+    "error": Boolean,
     "data": Array of Generated Titles,
     "type": String,
     "message": String